casebook

 The level of care, attention, and investigation that individuals, organizations, or entities must exercise to prevent harm to the environment or to ensure compliance with environmental regulations and standards.
 It involves taking reasonable steps to identify, understand, and mitigate potential environmental risks associated with particular activities or operations.

-A process used in environmental management and sustainable development to evaluate the potential environmental consequences or impacts of proposed projects, policies, plans, or developments before they are carried out.
+A process used in environmental management to evaluate the potential environmental consequences or impacts of proposed projects, policies, plans, or developments before they are carried out.
 The primary goal of an EIA is to identify, predict, and mitigate any adverse effects that these activities might have on the environment.
 It often involves modeling potential harms and exploring alternatives, if any, to avoid them.

 Precautionary Principle